II. Disability Accommodations and Support Services Policy

 The ADA/Section 504 Appeals Committee will conduct a review of the petition for appeal.
 In undertaking this review, the ADA/Section 504 Appeals Committee will examine the written evidence provided by the petitioner.
 The Committee will then interview, consult with, or request written evidence from, any individual the ADA/Section 504 Appeals Committee believes to have information relevant to the issues raised in the petition.

 The ADA/Section 504 Appeals Committee will render a decision on whether the proposed accommodation is adequate or inadequate within fifteen working days of the receipt of the petition.
-The decision by the ADA/Section 504 Appeals Committee will be communicated in writing by the Chair with a copy provided to the Office of Disability and Support Services and other appropriate college staff.
+The decision by the ADA/Section 504 Appeals Committee will be communicated in writing by the Chair with a copy provided to the Office of Office for Accessibility and Educational Opportunity and other appropriate college staff.

-If the proposed accommodation is deemed by the ADA/Section 504 Appeals Committee to be inadequate, the case is remanded to the appropriate college committee, administrator, faculty or staff, who, in consultation with the Office of Disability and Support Services, will then seek a new accommodation or support service that is reasonable, appropriate and effective.
+If the proposed accommodation is deemed by the ADA/Section 504 Appeals Committee to be inadequate, the case is remanded to the appropriate college committee, administrator, faculty or staff, who, in consultation with the Office for Accessibility and Educational Opportunity, will then seek a new accommodation or support service that is reasonable, appropriate and effective.

 If there is an agreement during the review process between Vassar College and the petitioner to retain the original accommodation or auxiliary aid or service or change to another accommodation, the Chair will prepare a written memorandum of agreement to be signed by the individual and appropriate college administrators, faculty, or staff.

-Once the appeal has been settled, the Office of Disability and Support Services, administrator, faculty, or staff, as appropriate, will then impose or initiate proceedings for implementing the accommodation or support service.
+Once the appeal has been settled, the Office for Accessibility and Educational Opportunity, administrator, faculty, or staff, as appropriate, will then impose or initiate proceedings for implementing the accommodation or support service.

 (Approved by the faculty April 21, 1999)